 Didn’t Ananias lie to the Holy Spirit?
 Isn’t that the unforgiveable sin and therefore worthy to be punishable by death?

 “Wherefore I say unto you, All manner of sin and blasphemy shall be forgiven (apheimi) unto men: but the blasphemy against the Holy Ghost shall not be forgiven (apheimi) unto men.”
 (Matt 12:31)

 If one keeps ignoring the Holy Ghost, the voice of God calling for repentance, it will eventually be silenced or, better, not recognized.
 A person thus cannot receive forgiveness.
 It is important to know that the word “forgiven” is from the Greek word “apheimi” and is referring to forgiveness being received, not to forgiveness being granted.
 (Download a PDF file of an e-book looking at this in detail.)
 God, from His side of the two-part forgiveness transaction, always grants forgiveness.

-Can’t Accept It?
+Ananias and Sapphira – Can’t Accept It?

 I recognize that some people will not accept the explanation given above.
 It may come down to how we want to see God.
-Some might want Him execute swift vengeance and, in some cases, that may be something they desire to see for someone else in their lives.
+Some might actually want Him to execute swift vengeance and, in some cases, that may be something they desire to see for someone else in their lives.

 Some will not take the time to look into this in so much detail but will just say “But it plainly says God killed him.”
 Well, no, it does not say that – just read it.
 We must compare to the wider picture and ask questions like:

 - How does this fit the overall message of scripture?

 - What was the state of Ananias’ mind?